If you have multiple sclerosis (MS), your doctor may prescribe Ocrevus for you.

 - other medications you may be taking

 Your doctor or pharmacist can tell you more about the potential side effects of Ocrevus.
-They can also suggest ways to help reduce side effects.
+They can suggest ways to help reduce side effects.
+For more information, you can also see this in-depth article.

 Mild side effects

 Below are short lists of some of the mild side effects that Ocrevus can cause.
-To learn about other mild side effects, talk with your doctor or pharmacist, or read the Ocrevus medication guide.
+To learn about other mild side effects, talk with your doctor or pharmacist, or read the Ocrevus prescribing information.

 Some mild side effects of Ocrevus have been seen mostly in people with relapsing-remitting multiple sclerosis.
 This is multiple sclerosis (MS) with periods of both remission and relapse.
 These side effects include: